Fill Me In

-"Fill Me In" is the debut solo single of British singer Craig David.
-It was released on 3 April 2000 as the lead single from his debut studio album, Born to Do It (2000).
+"Fill Me In" is a song by British singer Craig David.
+It was released as his debut solo single on 3 April 2000, serving as the lead single from his debut studio album, Born to Do It (2000).
 The song debuted at number one on the UK Singles Chart on 9 April 2000.
 "Fill Me In" was then released in the United States on 22 May 2001 and peaked at number 15 on the Billboard Hot 100.
 According to the Official Charts Company, it was the 10th-best-selling single of 2000 in the UK, having sold 573,000 copies.

 The track contains a sample from an Artful Dodger bootleg remix of BBMak's "Still on Your Side".
 A second part of "Fill Me In" is featured on the US edition of Born to Do It.

 Content

 The narrator tells a story of trying to spend time with the girl next door, but her parents remain suspicious about what she is doing.
-The song is a commentary on the "helicopter parenting" that was becoming more prominent in the early 2000s.
-In the hook, the parents ask if their daughter can fill them in on what is going on in her life.